Invest in your financial knowledge

 Simply put, these are books that influence what and why I blog here on the Best Interest.
 They have altered my perspectives on finance, or society, or life.
-Personally, I usually borrow my books (it’s free!) at the library.
-But sometimes I want a copy to keep, and Amazon is great for that.

 If you find my thoughts interesting, I think you’ll also find these authors and these books interesting.
+Here are my quick recommendations, and you’ll find longer descriptions below.

 Full disclosure.
 The below are affiliate links.
 Oh no?!